Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Introduction

+To investigate this phenomenon, we analyzed visual tokens retained by attention-guided methods (\textit{e.g.}, FastV~\cite{Chen:FastV}, SparseVLM~\cite{Zhang:SparseVLM}) and variation-aware evaluation (L2 Norm) using LLaVA-1.5-7B and Qwen2-VL-7B on TextVQA, POPE, and MME.
+Figure~\ref{fig:position_bias} illustrates this through a representative example, while Figure~\ref{fig:position_bias_quantity} provides quantitative evidence: attention-guided methods exhibit strong bias toward retaining tokens at the end of visual sequences regardless of content, while variation-aware evaluation produces naturally uniform spatial distributions.

-Through extensive analysis in Figure~\ref{fig:position_bias}, we identify that the limitations of existing attention-guided compression methods~\cite{Chen:FastV,xing2024pdrop,Zhang:SparseVLM} stem from a fundamental flaw: \textit{relying on external attention signals rather than intrinsic token properties}.
-This leads to \textbf{\textit{two critical issues:}} \textbf{(i) Information-agnostic positional bias:} These methods systematically assign high importance scores to tokens at later positions regardless of visual content, causing sub-optimal compression decisions that retain irrelevant information while discarding potentially important tokens, thereby exacerbating multi-modal hallucination problems. \textbf{(ii) Incompatibility with efficient operators:} Computing attention weights conflicts with efficient attention mechanisms (\textit{e.g.}, FlashAttention~\cite{daoFlashAttention-2}), resulting in peak memory usage that can exceed uncompressed models (Table~\ref{tab:efficiency_comparison_merged}).
-This raises a fundamental question: \textit{Instead of relying on indirect attention signals, can we directly assess token importance through their intrinsic behavioral patterns within the model?}
+This analysis reveals that existing attention-guided compression methods~\cite{xing2024pdrop,Zhang:SparseVLM} suffer from a fundamental flaw: \textit{relying on external attention signals rather than intrinsic token properties}, leading to \textbf{\textit{two critical issues:}} \textbf{(i) Information-agnostic positional bias:} These methods systematically assign high importance to later-positioned tokens regardless of visual content, retaining irrelevant information while discarding important tokens, thereby exacerbating multi-modal hallucinations. \textbf{(ii) Incompatibility with efficient operators:} Computing attention weights conflicts with efficient mechanisms attention (\textit{e.g.}, FlashAttention~\cite{daoFlashAttention-2}), resulting in peak memory usage exceeding uncompressed models (Table~\ref{tab:efficiency_comparison_merged}).
+This raises a fundamental question: \textit{Instead of relying on indirect attention signals, can we directly assess token importance through their intrinsic behavioral patterns within the model?}.

+To address this fundamental challenge, we propose a paradigm shift from external signal dependence to intrinsic property analysis.
+We present the \textbf{first} study from a \textbf{\textit{token variation}} perspective, revealing that visual token variations within LLMs naturally encode importance information.
+Our key insight is that \textit{lazy tokens}—those showing minimal variation across LLM layers—less likely to impact final predictions and can be safely removed without performance degradation.
+Based on this finding, we propose \textbf{V}ariation-aware \textbf{V}ision Token \textbf{Drop}ping (\textit{i.e.}, \textbf{V$^2$Drop}), which naturally avoids positional bias by focusing on intrinsic token dynamics and maintains full compatibility with efficient operators by eliminating attention weight computation.